BotYue/ELE-292-Lab-SU/Lab 9 Pendulum I/Lab 9 Main Task 1.md

 The pendulum is equipped with a rotary potentiometer (Pot).
 This rotary potentiometer can act as an angle sensor.

 We mainly connect the pendulum system to the ItsyBitsy M0 Express.
-Also, Analog Discovery is added for extra debugging.
+Also, Analog Discovery is added for double check.

 | **Pendulum**            | **ItsyBitsy M0 Express (Arduino)**      | **Analog Discovery** |
 | :---------------------- | :-------------------------------------- | :------------------- |